sujaybn/C3PO/README.md

 ## Project Overview

 This project simulates the control system for the Chandrayaan 3 lunar spacecraft, enabling it to navigate through the galaxy using galactic coordinates.
 The spacecraft moves based on commands sent from Earth, which dictate its movement and orientation in space.

+The main goal of this application is to take inputs from the end user in an array of charecters and translate them into co-ordinates (X,Y,Z), which will be used by the spacecraft to navigate itself in the space.

 ## Table of Contents